DCsunset/i3-switch/README.md

 i3 script to switch between windows in history.

 This script is inspired by [i3-swap-focus](https://github.com/olivierlemoal/i3-swap-focus).

-It provides a configurable history length and ignore windows in scratchpad.
+It provides a configurable history length and supports consecutive switching within the history.
-Besides, it can skip the closed windows or windows not in the current workspace.
+Besides, it can skip the closed windows, windows in scratchpad, or windows not in the current workspace.

 ## Installation